Dinka people: Agriculture and pastoral strategies

 The connection of agriculture and economics to Dinka marriage is important.
 Grain as well as cattle have been and continue to be used in both bartering and bridewealth payments.
-Wealth is acquired when a man and his family produce a small surplus of crops which they convert into a more stable and valuable resource, cattle.
+Wealth is acquired when a man and his family produce a small surplus of crops which they convert into a more stable and valuable resource – cattle.
 In turn, this enables a man to acquire more wives, more children, and thus more economic and political power.
-In Dinka society cattle acquired by the wealth yielded from agriculture are considered a more stable form of "property."
-If a Dinka couple divorce the cows given as bridewealth may be returned to the former husband.
-However, those Dinka male members of a clan who possess animals bought with grain, rather than acquired by way of marriage payments, are more honored and given more respect because their wealth is perceived as being more stable.
+In Dinka society, cattle acquired by the wealth yielded from agriculture are considered a more stable form of "property."
+If a Dinka couple divorces, the cows given as bridewealth may be returned to the former husband.
+However, Dinka male members of clans who possess animals bought with grain, rather than acquired by way of marriage payments, are more honored and given more respect because their wealth is perceived as being more stable.
 Thus: "this cattle is not returnable and does not have external links and cannot be taken back easily, for example, by divorce.
-It therefore represents ‘pure property’ derived from labor and this kind of man has much more stable wealth and is more honored.
+It therefore represents 'pure property' derived from labor and this kind of man has much more stable wealth and is more honored.
 However, no one has all cattle that are free of ties."
-Because of the link between agriculture, wealth, and marriage the Dinka grow a wide variety of crops.
+Because of the link between agriculture, wealth, and marriage, the Dinka grow a wide variety of crops.

 Caudatum sorghum

 During their migrations, the Dinka introduced a new variety of sorghum into southern Sudan.
 Caudatum sorghum is drought resistant and produces well with very little care.
-This variety of Sorghum was not grown by tribes in the region and during the 1300s to 1600s great droughts were occurring all over east and southern Africa which caused many former tribes of south Sudan like the Luo to migrate southwards (this drought is recorded in Luo oral history as the "Nyarubanga" famine).
-The tribes that did not migrate had only the option (if their crops completely died) to be in service of their incoming wealthier Agro-pastoral neighbours like the Dinka.
+This variety of Sorghum was not grown by tribes in the region and during the 1300s to 1600s, great droughts were occurring all over east and southern Africa, which caused many former tribes of South Sudan, like the Luo to migrate southwards (this drought is recorded in Luo oral history as the "Nyarubanga" famine).
+The tribes that did not migrate had only the option (if their crops completely died) to be in the service of their incoming wealthier Agro-pastoral neighbours like the Dinka.